NotDX/notdx/index.md

 -*[MINST Handwritten Dataset Recognition](https://github.com/NotDX/minst)*

-If you have any questions about my projects, pleasse do not hesitate to contact me! :ghost:
+If you have any questions about my projects, pleasse do not hesitate to contact me! 👻

 ## SKILLS